Ericsson/CodeCompass/doc/helm_documentation.md

 # Helm chart static analysis plugin
 ## Developers' documentation

-The microservice plugin serves the purpose of analyzing Helm charts and storing data about the microservices and their relations in the database.
+The Helm plugin serves the purpose of analyzing Helm charts and storing data about the microservices and their relations in the database.

 The plugin uses the _yaml-cpp_ library to parse YAML nodes.
 The analysis is executed file-by-file.
 **This plugin heavily relies on the rules and conventions of Helm and Kubernetes.**

-## YAML file analysis steps
+## Helm file analysis steps

-The microservice parser receives one or more root directories of Helm charts.
+The Helm parser receives one or more root directories of Helm charts.
 The directory is traversed in a recursive manner.
 The plugin is capable of multi-threaded analysis, where each thread receives a file for analysis.